English (7 – 12)

 In English, students will explore a range of texts including novels, plays, short stories, film, poetry and media texts.
 English Masters classes currently run for those students achieving at a high level, which allows more time for teachers to work one on one with the remaining students.

 Skills that students develop in English are the use of correct English, writing with a specific purpose, using language effectively, comprehension, speaking and listening, analysis, imagination and creativity.

 At VCE the two Areas of Study are Reading and Creating, Analysing and Presenting an argument.
 Year 11 is internally assessed and Year 12 has final exams that are externally assessed.

 The English faculty coordinates a debating program for students 7 to 12 and encourages students to participate in both internal and external writing competitions.
 We inspire creativity by running writing workshops with visiting authors, live poetry performances and seeing theatre productions.
 We individualise learning by running Literature Circles in Years 7 and 8.

 Literature is offered in Years 10 to 12 for students interested in reading and analysing challenging texts.

 In Year 10 students experience texts and activities that link to the outcomes in the VCE Study Design.
 This includes the study of a wide range of genres including poetry, novels, plays, short story, nonfiction, the comparing of film and written texts, criticism of other viewpoints and creative writing.

-All students are required to study VCE English at Units 1 & 2 level, and they may opt to study Literature also.
+All students are required to study VCE English and they may opt to study Literature also.
 At the VCE level Literature outcomes include analysing the views, values and language in a text, analysing how form changes meaning, and evaluating different interpretations.
+Reading practices include ideas and concerns in text, the test, the reader and their contexts.
+Exploring connections between texts, adaptations and transformation, creative responses to texts, literary perspective and close analysis.
 Students are also asked to respond personally and imaginatively to texts.